BANKING IN THE NETHERLANDS

 Dutch Banks (The Big 3)

 ABN AMRO is one of the largest banks in the Netherlands.
 It is most suitable for students and graduates who don’t speak Dutch, because they provide information in English.
 The bank offers free mobile and online banking.
 The Student Package is free of charge for international students.
-Students and graduates can open an account online while they’re still abroad, as you don’t need a BSN to get a bank account.
+Students and graduates can open an account upon arrival once they get their BSN.

 ABN AMRO offers three different kinds of credit cards (standard credit card, gold credit card, and student credit card).
 In case of damages or losses, you also get an insurance cover based on your credit card option.

 ING Group is a Dutch multinational bank included in the Big 3.
 It also allows students and graduates from all over the world to open a Dutch account upon arrival and after they get their BSN.
 The student account opens for free, and you get a student debit card.
 Facilities include Mobile Banking App and My ING account with an English version for both.

 Rabobank is a cooperative Dutch bank with high safety ratings internationally.
 You can open a bank account for free and get a free credit card, as well.
 You need to book an appointment to set up an account.
 Unfortunately, the website/internet banking does not provide any information in English.

 Other top banks in the Netherlands include: